SAP/spartacus-docs/_pages/dev/ssr/server-side-rendering-optimization.md

 The `cache` setting is a boolean that enables the built-in, in-memory cache for pre-rendered URLs.
 This option is not related to any kind of external caching layer, such as a CDN.
 Even when this value is set to `false`, the cache is used to temporarily store the pages that finish rendering after the CSR fallback, so they can be served with the next request (after which, the cache is cleared).

 **Note:** The in-memory cache should be used carefully to avoid running out of memory.
 Using the `cacheSizeMemory` setting (or the deprecated `cacheSize` setting) can help avoid this.
-However, the in-memory cache *consumes the server's memory*, and if there are any memory leaks, this can cause the server to stall or even crash if the server runs out of memory.
+However, the in-memory cache **consumes the server's memory**, and if there are any memory leaks, this can cause the server to stall or even crash if the server runs out of memory.

-It is generally recommended to *not* enable the `cache` setting because there are better ways to turn on the caching (such as using a CDN, for example).
+It is generally recommended to **not** enable the `cache` setting because there are better ways to turn on the caching (such as using a CDN, for example).

 ### cacheSizeMemory

+The `cacheSizeMemory` setting is introduced in Spartacus 2211.42, and requires `ssrFeatureToggles.limitCacheByMemory` to be set to `true` in your `server.ts` file.
+For more information on enabling this feature toggle, see [Activating Limit Cache by Memory](doc to be provided in help portal).

-The `cacheSizeMemory` setting is a number that limits the cache size memory to a number of bytes.
-This setting helps to keep memory usage under control.
+The `cacheSizeMemory` setting is a value that limits the cache size memory to a specific number of bytes to help keep memory usage under control.

-The default `cacheSizeMemory` is set to 800 MB (meaning 800,000,000 bytes according to the International System of Units).
+The default `cacheSizeMemory` is set to 800 MB, which is the equivalent of 800 000 000 bytes, following the International System of Units.

-**Note**: Your server should have much more available memory than the configured `cacheSizeMemory`, because the NodeJS process needs a lot of operational memory for the rendering activities, such as creating instances of the Angular applications for each incoming request.
-The more parallel renderings are allowed, which can be limited with the `concurrency` option, the more operational memory is needed.
+**Note**: It is recommended that your server have much more available memory than the configured `cacheSizeMemory`.
+This is because the Node.js process needs a lot of operational memory for rendering activities, such as creating instances of the Angular applications for each incoming request.
+The more parallel renderings that are allowed (which can be limited with the `concurrency` option), the more operational memory is needed.

-*I DON'T THINK WE CAN MENTION INTERNAL TESTING* In our internal tests in May 2025 we observed that for 10 parallel renderings of the OOTB Homepage (with different query params to trigger separate renderings), the total memory usage ("[Resident Set Size](https://nodejs.org/en/learn/diagnostics/memory/understanding-and-tuning-memory#monitoring-memory-usage)") went up to approximately 500MB.

-That said, the memory usage for rendering a single page can vary from project to project and from page to page.
-The memory consumption depends on various factors, such as the size of the created DOM structure in-memory of NodeJS, the size of stored temporarily responses from backend endpoints, and the size of the state of the whole Angular application.
+For example, using the `cacheEntrySizeCalculator` to calculate the size of the cache entry, if you run ten parallel renderings of the out-of-the-box Spartacus Homepage, using different query parameters to ensure that each triggered rendering is distinct, the total memory usage (that is, the Node.js "Resident Set Size") can reach up to 500 MB.
+This is, of course, just an example.
+The memory that is used for rendering a single page varies from project to project, and from page to page.
+The memory consumption depends on various factors, such as the number of Angular components and DOM elements needed to generate the HTML for a given URL, the size of temporarily stored responses from back-end endpoints, and the size of the state of the entire Angular application.

-_Note_: For calculating the size of the cache entry, the `cacheEntrySizeCalculator` option is used.

-_Note_: This configuration option is used only when the `ssrFeatureToggles.limitCacheByMemory` is set to `true`.

-The default value of 800MB is based on a few known values and a few assumptions.
+The default value of 800 MB for `cacheSizeMemory` is based on a few known values and a few assumptions.
 In SAP Commerce Cloud, the minimum pod size is 3 GB.
-The maximum-memory-restart factor is set to 60% of the pod size, which means that the process restarts after exceeding 1.8 GB, which should be avoided.

-*I DON'T THINK WE CAN MENTION INTERNAL TESTING* In May 2025 we've measured locally that the peak memory consumption when rendering 10 parallel requests of the OOTB Homepage was approximately 500MB, without taking cache into account.
-Considering the complexity of rendering and the resulting memory consumption can vary from project to project and from page to page, another 500MB margin is included, assuming that, at most, 1 GB of memory needs to be reserved for rendering purposes.
-Given that there is a total of 1.8 GB of available memory, the remaining 800MB is therefore used for the cache.
+The maximum-memory-restart factor is set to 60% of the pod size, which means that the process restarts after exceeding 1.8 GB.
+With the aim of avoiding this restart threshold, we begin calculating the default `cacheSizeMemory` value by using the above example of 500 MB of peak memory consumption when rendering ten parallel requests of the out-of-the-box Spartacus Homepage.
+Then, considering the complexity of rendering, and that the resulting memory consumption can vary from project to project, as well as from page to page, another 500 MB of margin is included in the reserve of memory that we assume is needed for rendering, which brings the total reserve of memory for rendering to 1 GB.
+Coming back to the pod size threshold of 1.8 GB, if 1 GB is reserved for rendering, then the remaining 800 MB is used for the cache.

+For more information on the Node.js "Resident Set Size" (rss), see [Monitoring Memory Usage](https://nodejs.org/en/learn/diagnostics/memory/understanding-and-tuning-memory#monitoring-memory-usage) in the official Node.js documentation.

 ### cacheEntrySizeCalculator

+The `cacheEntrySizeCalculator` setting is introduced in Spartacus 2211.42, and requires `ssrFeatureToggles.limitCacheByMemory` to be set to `true` in your `server.ts` file.
+For more information on enabling this feature toggle, see [Activating Limit Cache by Memory](doc to be provided in help portal).

 The `cacheEntrySizeCalculator` is a strategy for calculating the size of a cache entry.
 You can use it to keep track of the used cache size, so the oldest entries are removed when the cache size reaches its memory limit.

 The default implementation is the `DefaultCacheEntrySizeCalculator` class.
-For an HTML string, it returns the size of the string in bytes, assuming 2 bytes per character (an upper-bound estimation assuming V8 is using [`SeqTwoByteString` data structure](https://github.com/v8/v8/blob/c865b8257a/src/objects/string.h#L921-L923) for string cache entries and our internal tests showed that this is the case). *Again, I don't think we can mention internal tests*
+For an HTML string, it returns the size of the string in bytes, assuming two bytes per character, which is an upper-bound estimation, and assuming V8 is using the [`SeqTwoByteString` data structure](https://github.com/v8/v8/blob/c865b8257a/src/objects/string.h#L921-L923) for string cache entries.

-Though not recommended, it is also possible to cache error objects.
-The default calculator roughly approximates the size of the error by summing up its 3 string properties: `name`, `message`, `trace`.
-This method is not ideal and is prone to under-estimation, especially when the error object has more properties or is not an instance of an Error object (for example,`cacheEntry.err` can be an object of any type).
-If you don't cache errors (as recommended), the default `cacheEntrySizeCalculator` is sufficient.
-But if you deliberately want to cache some error objects, the `cacheEntrySizeCalculator` configuration option allows you to customize the default logic of calculating the size of the cached errors.
+The `DefaultCacheEntrySizeCalculator` estimates the size of the error by summing up its three string properties: `name`, `message`, and `trace`.
+Although this calculation does not provide perfect results (because it can lead to underestimation, especially when the error object has numerous additional properties, or it is not actually an instance of an `Error` object, such as `cacheEntry.err`, which can be an object of any type), in general, the default `cacheEntrySizeCalculator` should be sufficient.

+Although caching error objects is not recommended, if you wish to cache certain error objects, the `cacheEntrySizeCalculator` allows you to customize the default logic for calculating the size of cached errors.

 To avoid caching error objects, enable the `ssrFeatureToggles.avoidCachingErrors` feature toggle.

-_Note_: The `cacheEntrySizeCalculator` configuration option is only used when the `ssrFeatureToggles.limitCacheByMemory` feature toggle is set to `true`.
+For more information on enabling this toggle, see [Activating Avoid Caching Errors](https://help.sap.com/docs/SAP_COMMERCE_COMPOSABLE_STOREFRONT/10a8bc7f635b4e3db6f6bb7880e58a7d/cee75ac05742431986af71f3884fe84c.html?locale=en-US).

-### cacheSize (Deprecated)
+### cacheSize

-**Warning:** This setting is deprecated.
-Please use `cacheSizeMemory` instead by enabling the `ssrFeatureToggles.limitCacheByMemory` feature toggle.
-The deprecated `cacheSize` setting doesn't allow for precise and predictable control of the actual memory usage of the cache, as opposed to the `cacheSizeMemory` setting.
+The `cacheSize` setting is deprecated starting with Spartacus 2211.42.
+If you are using Spartacus 2211.42 or newer, use the `cacheSizeMemory` setting instead by enabling the `ssrFeatureToggles.limitCacheByMemory` feature toggle.
+The deprecated `cacheSize` setting does not allow for precise and predictable control of the actual memory usage of the cache, which is now provided by the `cacheSizeMemory` setting.
+For more information on enabling the `limitCacheByMemory` feature toggle, see [Activating Limit Cache by Memory](doc to be provided in help portal).

 The `cacheSize` setting is a number that limits the cache size to a specific number of entries.
 This setting helps to keep memory usage under control.

 The `cacheSize` setting can also be used when the `cache` setting is set to `false`.
 This then limits the number of timed-out renders that are kept in a temporary cache and which are waiting to be served with the next request.

-It is recommended that the `cacheSize` should be set according to the server's resources (such as the amount of available RAM), as well as leaving some room for the spikes of the memory needed for the rendering of pages by the Angular SSR engine.
+It is recommended that the `cacheSize` should be set according to the server's resources (such as the amount of available RAM), as well as leaving some room for spikes in the memory that is needed by the Angular SSR engine for rendering pages.
 It is recommended that you set the `cacheSize`, regardless of whether the `cache` setting is disabled.

 The default `cacheSize` is set to `3000` entries.
 Before version 2211.19 of Spartacus, no default value was set, which could result in unlimited cached pages for those pages that fell back to CSR due to timeout.
 This could potentially lead to a memory leak.

-~The default value is based on a few known values and a few assumptions.
-In SAP Commerce Cloud, the minimum pod size is 3 GB.
-To avoid processes from restarting, as a result of exceeding the default upper limit of 60% for memory usage, a safer, lower limit of 50% is set.
-Consequently, the usable memory that is available by default is calculated to be 3 GB multiplied by 50%, with a result of 1.5 GB.
-The next calculation considers a typical HTML page to have a size of approximately 350 KB.
-However, you may have even larger rendered HTML pages in your project.
-As a precaution, it is assumed that HTML pages could be up to 150% larger, resulting in a maximum page size of 525 KB.
-Accordingly, the calculation for the default `cacheSize` is 1.5 GB divided by 525 KB, leading to a result of 3070.
-This value is rounded down to provide the final `cacheSize` default of `3000` entries.~

-UPDATE: The above reasoning was not valid as it didn't leave room for the spikes of the memory needed for the rendering of pages by the Angular SSR engine.

 ### concurrency